wareya/wearley/README.md

 - Me: [Earley Parsing Is Cheap in Principle and Practice: Motivation and Implementation](https://wareya.wordpress.com/2025/09/26/earley-parsing-is-cheap-in-principle-and-practice-motivation-and-implementation/) (2025)
 - Me: [Short bit: Converting EBNF to BNF](https://wareya.wordpress.com/2025/12/16/short-bit-converting-ebnf-to-bnf/) (2025)

 (4) (Pre-scanning is a bespoke single-item, single-depth lookahead optimization that doesn't affect the structure of the algorithm at all, unlike other lookahead optimizations.
-If it has another name, I don't know it.)
+If it has another name, I don't know it.
+It's just, "if the item we're about to put in the chart is immediately a dead end, don't add it".)

+The given numeric citations are not necessarily the earliest written examples of the given referenced technique, however they are generally the most widely-discussed.
+In particular, reduction pointers existed before ES's 2008 paper, but it was the one that brought them all the way across the finish line to complete, low-cost SPPF construction.